 St Michael & All Angels Enmore

-In line with guidance from the government and the Church of England all churches, including St Michael's and All Angels, are currently locked.
+In line with guidance from the government and the Church of England, St Michael's and All Angels church is currently locked.

 Welcome to Enmore which is a small village (population approximately 250) at the foot of the Quantock Hills.
 The village is spread out along a busy road between Bridgwater and the hills, without an obvious centre.
 There are two public houses, a golf club, a school and a village hall (the "Memorial Hall"), which houses many village activities (Garden Club, art club, a toddler group, dog-training and a quilt group, as well as many of the church-related social and fund-raising events).
 The church and a group of houses are on a quiet loop road.
 The population is fairly static, including a high proportion of retired people.
 Apart from farming, there is virtually no employment or industry in the village, so many people commute to either Bridgwater or Taunton, and a handful work in Bristol or London.
 The majority of people fall into occupational classes ranging from skilled workmen to professional (or retired from such work) encompassing a wide range of skills.
 There is no real poverty or unemployment and there is no social housing in Enmore.